antonroesler/mlops/README.md

 ### Versioning

-Each deployment is assigned an incremental version number (`v1`, `v2`, ...) based on the commit count of the `main` branch.
-The value is exposed during the build as the `PUBLIC_DEPLOY_VERSION` environment variable and shown in the page footer for quick verification.
+Each deployment receives an incremental version number (`v1`, `v2`, ...) derived from the total commit count of the `main` branch.
+The GitHub Actions workflow checks out the repository with `fetch-depth: 0` to ensure the full history is available for an accurate count.
+This value is exposed during the build as the `PUBLIC_DEPLOY_VERSION` environment variable and shown in the page footer for quick verification.